The Conclusion of Time

 And I will be called home soon again.

-Until then, my love, I will sleep in your moon and await the day of morning light.
+Until then, my love, I will sleep in your moon and await the day of my return.